danbz/aesthetic-programming/7-VocableCode/Readme.md

 *Sketch 5: Snippets of Vocable Code on Reading JSON II* [need to redraw in a better form]

-After loading the JSON file that is stored in the relative path `voices.json`, it then points at the `queers` array (in line 11 of Sketch 5) and look for the name/value pairs of `iam`, `makingstatements` from the randomly selected statement among `yourStatement` and `myStatement`.
+After loading the JSON file `voices.json` it then points at the `queers` array (in line 11 of Sketch 5) and look for the name/value pairs of `iam`, `makingstatements` from the randomly selected statement among `yourStatement` and `myStatement`.
 Lastly, the function  `SpeakingCode` is called.
+Sketch 5 is mainly to communicate between the source code and the JSON files, passing the data (selected text) so as to display on a screen.

 ```javascript
 function makeVisible() {